Enderspearl184/roblox-brick-hill/README.md

 I'm assuming you know how to port forward so no instructions for that here

-Forward *another* port different than the one you are hosting on
+Forward *another* port different than the one you are hosting node-hill on

 open FakePlayers.js and change the port on the top line to the port you just forwarded and remember to ***save***